 If you’ve tested positive for COVID-19, one of the first questions you may have is, What can I do to reduce the risk of getting sicker?
 The good news is, there are treatments that may reduce that risk.
 Depending on your age, health history, and how long you’ve had symptoms of COVID-19, you may qualify for a promising form of treatment for the disease.
-It’s called monoclonal antibody (mAb) treatment.
+It’s called antiviral treatment.

-Some early evidence suggests that mAb treatment can reduce the amount of the SARS-CoV-2 virus (which causes COVID-19) in a person's system.
+Some early evidence suggests that treatment can reduce the amount of the SARS-CoV-2 virus (which causes COVID-19) in a person's system.
 This amount is known as viral load.
 Having a lower viral load means you may have milder symptoms thereby decreasing the chance of you needing to stay in the hospital.